nghiant2710/docs/rpi-raspbian/README-short.txt

-Base image for the Raspberry Pi.
+Raspbian is a free OS based on Debian optimized for Raspberry Pi hardware.
-This image is maintained by [Resin.io](https://resin.io/)
+Maintained by Resin.io.